Everyone loves the party game/icebreaker “two truths and a lie.”

 The coronavirus pandemic has thrown into sharp relief the global threat that China poses.
 Can you identify which of the following is NOT true about China?

 A. China has the world’s largest active military.

 B. China does not pose a serious threat to the U.S.

 C. China remains one of the world’s worst abusers of human rights.

 A. True.
 The U.S. may still have the world’s most powerful armed forces but China is a growing threat.
 China has been a nuclear power for decades, and is rapidly modernizing its arsenal and building up its military, including its space program, and an ocean-going navy that just a generation ago was a largely coastal force, negligible in world affairs.

 This military growth is not just for show (although as the Wall Street Journal noted, a massive military parade last year sent a clear message to Washington: that the U.S.’s technological advantage is shrinking fast.).
-China has already used its new capabilities to bully and threaten Japan and Taiwan, along with increasing its territorial grabs in the South China Sea, threatening the freedom of navigation in vital shipping lines.
+China is developing missiles designed to defeat U.S. air defenses, and has been using its growing military capabilities to bully and threaten Japan and Taiwan, along with increasing its territorial grabs in the South China Sea, threatening the freedom of navigation in vital shipping lines.